 While it is nice to meet friends who are also sober and going through similar experiences and struggles that you are, having anyone on your side during the fight to stay sober is important.
 While you may have some family members or friends who still drink, as long as the triggers aren’t overwhelming and they are committed to your sobriety, it is still okay to have friends who aren’t sober.
 But it is always good to find some friends who are on the sober path as well.

-One easy way to develop long-lasting sober friendships is to speak with the people that you meet through your time in residential treatment.
+One easy way to develop long-lasting sober friendships is to speak with the people that you meet through your time in residential treatment and to allow them into your support network.
 This is one of the simplest ways to build sober friendships because they are available to you right from the start and you will be encouraged to talk with them during group therapy sessions and other events.

 Group therapy sessions will encourage patients to open up about their experiences with drugs.
 During this time, it allows you to get to know other patients who are being treated for similar problems.
 Opening up can help you bond with other patients and can help build a connection early on.
 Going through sobriety alone is hard, but going through the early stages of sobriety alone can be even more difficult.

-Building that initial friendship during inpatient treatment is one thing, but maintaining that relationship and continuing to stay in contact after discharge may end up being difficult, but if you are dedicated to your sobriety, it is important to prioritize these types of connections.
+Building that initial friendship during inpatient treatment is one thing, but maintaining that relationship and continuing to stay in contact after discharge may end up being difficult, but if you are dedicated to your sobriety, it is important to prioritize these types of connections in your support network.

 Another way to meet and reach out to people during treatment is from outpatient treatment.
 During the first few months after leaving an inpatient facility, many treatment centers will give you the opportunity to have access to individual and group therapy sessions a few times a week while getting used to living independently.
 During this time you will still be around other newly sober individuals, giving you another opportunity to meet new people who are dealing with similar struggles as you.